Predicate Logic as a Modelling Language: The IDP System: Under the Hood

 \subsubsection{Exploiting symmetries}

-\cite{ictai/DevriendtBMDD12}. \old{It is well-known that when symmetries are present in a problem, they can cause a search algorithm to solve the same (sub)problem over and over.} It is well-known that symmetries, when present in a problem, can cause a search algorithm to solve the same (sub)problem over and again.
-For example the ``pigeonhole'' problem ``do $n$ pigeons fit in $n-1$ holes?'' is a problem known to be hard for SAT-solvers.
-Symmetries can be detected and broken on the propositional level~\cite{shatter}, but for large problems, even the task of detecting symmetries becomes infeasible.
-Detecting symmetries on a first-order level is often an easier problem, as much more structure of the problem is explicitly available.
+\cite{ictai/DevriendtBMDD12,sat/DevriendtBBD16}.
+It is well-known that if a problem exhibits symmetries, they can cause a search algorithm to solve the same (sub)problem over and over again.
+For example the ``pigeonhole'' problem ``do $n$ pigeons fit in $n-1$ holes?'' is known to be hard for SAT-solvers.
+Symmetries can be detected and broken on the propositional level~\cite{shatter,sat/DevriendtBBD16}, but for large problems, even the task of detecting symmetries becomes infeasible.
+Detecting symmetries on the first-order theory \cite{devriendt2016} is often an easier problem, as much more structure of the problem is explicitly available.
 For example for an \FO specification of the pigeonhole problem, it is almost trivial to detect that all pigeons are interchangeable.
-The symmetry detection inference in \idp detects a simple, frequently occurring form of symmetries: interchangeable domain elements.
+The symmetry detection inference in \idp detects a simple, frequently occurring form of symmetries: locally interchangeable domain elements (see \cite{devriendt2016}).
 Two domain elements are considered interchangeable if they are of the same type and occur only symmetrically in interpreted predicates.
-Detected symmetries are handled either through the addition, to $\theory_{func}$, of sentences that statically break those symmetries, or by passing them directly to the search algorithm (see below); in the latter case, they are exploited using dynamic symmetry breaking methods~\cite{ictai/DevriendtBMDD12}.
-The latter has the important advantage that no parts of the search space are excluded a-priori, only parts symmetric to already visited ones.
+Detected symmetries are handled by adding sentences to $\theory_4$ that statically break those symmetries, resulting in the theory $\theory_5$.

-\subsection{Ground-and-solve}
+\subsection{Ground-And-Solve}